tree

 When will my tree be planted?

-Council’s contractors plant the trees between April and August, when the weather is cooler and there is enough rain to ensure the new tree gets off to the best start.
-Because this enormous task is carried by contractors who manage the logistics of the plantings, we cannot provide the dates of when each tree will be planted.
+Trees are planted between April and August each year, as weather is cooler and enough rain to ensure new trees get the best start.
+This enormous task is carried out by contractors who manage the coordination of planting 1000s of trees across Wyndham.
+Due to the size of this project, we cannot provide dates of when a specific tree will be planted.

 Can I request a fruit tree?